 There are a lot of ways to come up with new ideas for SEO blog posts.
 I’m convinced that the most efficient one is to pay attention to the questions people ask on Google.

 I’ve suggested 5 ways to collect topic ideas: Google operators, Serpstat, Quora, Niche Laboratory, Answer the public.
 Of course, it’s not an ultimate list, but now you have few alternatives and can choose the most convenient way for you.

 Finding the exact questions people ask on the Internet, you can constantly create relevant content for your blog.

 Choosing the topic, we’re trying to come up with ideas on what people would like to read.
 And here is an answer.
 They’ve already asked all questions they interested in, and you just need to pick it up.

-Thus, if you gather the topics using this way, and then write the high-quality article on it, you’ll be able to get the noticeable traffic growth.
+Thus, if you gather the topics using this way, and then write a high-quality article on it, you’ll be able to get noticeable traffic growth.

 Do you want to create better blog posts?
 Do you want to learn about some types of blog posts you did not know?
 Do you need help to structure your posts in the best way?